HalfSquare/MonteCarloSimulation/presentation/presentation.md

 # Alex - 3D graph and kmeans

 3D graph video
+Image of graph from the side

  - Clusters are identified using a kmeans algorithm.
 The number of clusters is set by the user.
  - These clusters provide a representation of the most likely paths the rocket will take.
  - The closest simulated path to each cluster center is re-run to trace the path through 3D space.
  - These flightpaths are graphed on an interactive 3D graph.
+ - These flightpaths show the rocket going up to varying altitudes then the parachute opening and it drifting downwind.

  - This graph allows the user to see more information about the rocket's flightpath than is presented in the 2D scatter graph.
  - Shows overall stability, effects of wind, flight events like the parachute opening.